 What Exactly the Heck are Prescriptive Analytics? even suggests that prescriptive analytics is not just one specific type of analytics but an inclusive Data Science activity, which combines the goals of descriptive, predictive, and prescriptive analytics to aid decision-management.
 All Aboard the Prescriptive Analytics Express states that the true test of prescriptive analytics will begin with the optimization of manufacturing or supply chain systems.

-Model of Business Analytics
+Prescriptive: The Maturity Model of Business Analytics

 In Gartner’s analytics maturity model, “prescriptive analytics” lies at the highest level of human comprehension.
 Not only does this form of analytics offer choices to the business decision-maker, but it also helps in making an optimized choice.